Ross Vet Accelerated DVM

 Credits: 1

 The course will provide the students with a general understanding of aquaculture practices and instill the importance, and real need, for veterinarians to have aquatic veterinary medical knowledge, skills and experience in order to be able to assist with the increasing demands put on aquaculture and related industries (ornamental etc.) globally.
 AVM-1 will focus more on Pre-clinical areas, such as the aquaculture industry, the aquatic environment, aquatic animal husbandry /rearing cycles, water quality, culture species and taxonomy, anatomy and physiology.
 There will also be an introduction to aquatic animal diseases, including disease prevention / aquatic biosecurity.
-There will be wet labs for the students to learn how to familiarize themselves with anatomy of finfish, molluscs and crustacean.
+There will be wet labs for the students to learn how to familiarize themselves with anatomy of finfish, mollusks and crustacean.
 Offered to Semesters 3-7.

 Aquatic Veterinary Medicine II